-Beer Culture & the Heineken Star Bar
+Beer Culture in Leiden & the Heineken Star Bar

 Belgium and The Netherlands are well-known for their beer culture.
 However, what you may well not know is that the red star on the Heineken logo was quite literally ‘discovered’ on a bar sign in the centre of Leiden.
 Since the Middle Ages, the star has been used on many a beer logo as it represents the five elements/ ingredients of brewing; water, yeast, hops, barley, and the ‘art of brewing’.

 The Café de Vergulde Kruik (the Gilded Jar Café) can be found in the very heart of Leiden and opened in the late 1800s to students, locals, and tourists alike.
 Home to wooden panels, stained glass windows, and a charm which can be found in few places to this day, the bar’s original logo was purchased by Heineken for the sum of 35 guldens.

 Leiden is the kind of place you’ll enjoy visiting, even if you’re not necessarily a ‘museum person’ per se.
 While there are several interesting museums (the Rijksmuseum is home to an incredibly impressive Egyptian collection), the real charm of Leiden comes in the form of wandering along centuries-old streets.
 In saying that, in more modern times, poems have been painted onto the sides of many of the buildings throughout town.